DevExpress/devextreme-documentation/concepts/05 Widgets/Autocomplete/00 Overview.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Autocomplete/Overview/"
 }

+[note] **Autocomplete** was designed as a simple widget that allows you to choose from a limited number of items from the **dataSource**.
+If you need the extended functionality, such as grouping, paging or hiding distinct items from the drop-down list, consider using [SelectBox](/api-reference/10%20UI%20Widgets/dxSelectBox '/Documentation/ApiReference/UI_Widgets/dxSelectBox/') instead.
+It implements the similar functionality but has a wider range of options.

 The following code adds the **Autocomplete** to your page.
-The simplest configuration of the widget requires only a [dataSource](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/dataSource '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/dataSource/') to be specified.
+The simplest configuration of the widget requires only a [dataSource](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/dataSource '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#dataSource') to be specified.
 In addition, you can specify the [placeholder](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/placeholder.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#placeholder') to be displayed when the **Autocomplete** is empty.

 ---
 ##### jQuery